ios-xr/iosxr-ztp-python/README.md

            :param reason: Reason for the config commit.
                           Will show up in the output of:
                           "show configuration commit list detail"
+           :param atomic: When set to True will do atomic commits. best-effort commits are done by default.
+                          In case of config failures the entire chunk of configs would not be applied.
            :type filename: str
            :type reason: str
+           :type atomic: bool
            :return: Dictionary specifying the effect of the config change { 'status' : 'error/success', 'output': 'exec command based on status'}
                      In case of Error:  'output' = 'show configuration failed'